EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    * CRED_V - bstr containing the credential containing the public key of Party V, see {{asym-overview}}

-* Compute COSE_Encrypt0 as defined in section 5.3 of [RFC8152], with AEAD_V, K_2, and IV_2 and the following parameters.
+* Compute COSE_Encrypt0 as defined in section 5.3 of [RFC8152], with AEAD_V, K_2, IV_2, and the following parameters.

    * COSE_Encrypt0 = \[ '', { ... }, CIPHERTEXT_2 \].
 The protected header SHALL be empty.
 The unprotected header MAY contain parameters (e.g. alg, kid, or IV).